descentis/kdap/README.md

 ## INSTALL

-Installing PyDriller is easily done using pip.
+Installing KDAP is easily done using pip.
 Assuming it is installed, just run the following from the command-line:

 ```
-pip install pydriller
+pip install kdap
 ```
 This will also install the necessary dependencies.